Jefferson Davis Highway: Virginia

-As of 2022, all remaining portions of Jefferson Davis Highway in Virginia have been renamed.

-The Virginia General Assembly defined the Jefferson Davis Highway in Virginia on March 17, 1922, as traveling from Arlington at the 14th Street Bridge to the Commonwealth's border with North Carolina south of Clarksville.
-This corridor was defined as US 1/US 15 in 1926, although US 1 took a shorter route between south of McKenney and South Hill.
-(The Jefferson Davis Highway used what was then SR 122 and SR 12).
+The Virginia General Assembly defined the Jefferson Davis Highway in Virginia on March 17, 1922, as traveling from Arlington County at the 14th Street Bridge to Virginia's border with North Carolina, south of Clarksville.
+Most of this corridor was defined as US 1 and US 15 in 1926, although US 1 took a shorter route between south of McKenney and South Hill, with the Jefferson Davis Highway instead following current State Route 712 and U.S. Route 58, as well as U.S. Route 58 Business in Lawrenceville and Boydton.
+Additionally, Virginia State Route 110 became part of the Jefferson Davis Highway when it was constructed in 1964, thus creating an continuous route from Alexandria to Rosslyn.

 The highway's original eastern terminus marker was located at the Virginia end of the 14th Street Bridge, which crosses the Potomac River from Washington, D.C.
-The marker was there until the 1960s, when it was moved to a nearby location for safety reasons.
+The marker was there until the 1960s, when it was moved to a nearby location for safety reasons as it was a traffic hazard.

-The designation "Jefferson Davis Highway" was extended to Virginia State Route 110 when it was constructed in 1964, thus creating an continuous route from Alexandria to Rosslyn.
-Fairfax County changed the name to "Richmond Highway" around 1970.
-The Alexandria portion of the route was renamed "Richmond Highway" in January 2019; the Arlington portion received the same renaming in May 2019; and the renaming in Prince William County was approved in November 2020, with signage expected to be changed in July 2022.

-State Route 712 and U.S. Route 58 are still defined as the Jefferson Davis Highway, as well as U.S. Route 58 Business in Lawrenceville and Boydton.

 The Falling Creek and Proctor Creek highway markers in Chesterfield County, Brook Road Marker in Henrico County, Ashland Marker in Hanover County, and Elliott Grays Marker and Maury Street Marker in Richmond, Virginia are listed on the National Register of Historic Places.

-By 2020, the portion of U.S. 1 between and including Prince William County and Caroline County was still designated as Jefferson Davis Highway, as was a separate portion from southern Richmond through Chesterfield County.
+Several jurisdictions in Northern Virginia changed the road's name to Richmond Highway: Fairfax County around 1970, Alexandria in January 2019, Arlington in May 2019, Prince William County in November 2020, and Stafford County in 2021 with signs replaced starting in 2022.
+By 2022, two portions of U.S. 1 remained designated as Jefferson Davis Highway: between and including Fredericksburg and Caroline County, and from southern Richmond through Chesterfield County.

 On February 3, 2021, the Virginia House of Delegates voted to rename all remaining portions of Jefferson Davis Highway in Virginia to Emancipation Highway beginning on January 1, 2022.
 The bill was approved by the State Senate on February 25, 2021, and signed into law by Governor Ralph Northam.
 In response to the law, many localities voted to rename their portions of Jefferson Davis Highway over the course of 2021.
-Any portions whose names remained unchanged were legally renamed Emancipation Highway on January 1, 2022.
+Any portions whose names remained unchanged were legally renamed Emancipation Highway on January 1, 2022, although this only applied to Fredericksburg.